micro-ROS/micro-ROS-bridge_RPI/Readme.md

 The first time that you execute this tool, it can take 1 to 2 hours (Depends on your PC power), but the subsequent times, it will only takes 15~20 minutes.
 Once the process is finished, you need to copy the binary files of micro-ROS Agent to the Raspberry Pi.
 You only need to copy ``micro-ros-build/micro_ros_setup/copy_to_raspberry/micro-ros_cc_ws`` to the folder ``/home/pi/``of the Raspberry Pi.

 As a tip, if you insert the Raspberry Pi SD card on a Linux PC, you can copy directly the micro-ROS workspace to the root file system.
-Usually when you insert the SD Card to the computer, the route is: ``/media/<usr>/rootfs``.
+Usually, when you insert the SD Card to the computer, the route is: ``/media/<usr>/rootfs``.

 Finally to execute micro-ROS Agent on the Raspberry Pi, you need to execute ``./home/pi/micro-ros_cc_ws/build/micro_ros_agent/micro_ros_agent``